minhhoccode111/todo-list-top/README.md

 - Use `textContent` instead of `innerHTML` in `div contenteditable='true'` (or any input field when we want to get user input's value) to prevent unexpected behavior and security of website (because when we use `innerHTML` user can pass a function, a script or any harm to break our website, so it's best practice is avoid it).

-## Requirements from The Odin Project:
+## Requirements from The Odin Project

 - "Todos" are going to be objects that we'll want to dynamically create, which means either using factories or constructors/classes to generate them.
 - "Todos" should have properties: "title", "description", "dueDate" and "priority"